AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/report.md

     LR = 5e-4               # learning rate
     UPDATE_EVERY = 4        # how often to update the network

+## Image processing

+This implementation transforms color images into grayscale frames.
+Unlike the original [Arcade Learning Environment (ALE)](https://github.com/mgbellemare/Arcade-Learning-Environment), frames from Unity's environment are already provided in 84x84 pixels, so there is no need of downsampling.
+Frames in each time step are also stacked in a series of 4 images to feed the neural network.
+I am not 100% sure, but a similar frame skipping technique would be more probably more efficient in the VisualBanana environment as well.

 ## Neural network architecture

 + Banana environment: a feedforward neural network with two hidden layers plus the final layer.
 The hidden layers are made of 64 units each.
 The final layer outputs a predicted Q-value for each of the possible 4 actions.
 The non-linear activation function selected is ReLU.
 No dropout layers were added to prevent overfitting.